Have a question or just want to talk espresso? Check out the forums!

 The Andreja Premium arrived double-boxed with the inner box held firmly in place by foam corner supports and Instapak side inserts to assure no shifting of the contents.
 The interior box is literally a cocoon of foam packaging composed of several puzzle-like pieces that together envelope the machine.
 UPS will be challenged to damage this puppy during shipment!
 It's easy to remove the foam inserts to reveal good grab points.
 If you're capable of lifting its 46 pounds of metal, you'll have the Andreja Premium on your countertop in minutes.
 The manufacturer thoughtfully taped down the drip tray to prevent it sliding out during this maneuver.

-At first glance, the Andreja Premium looks a lot like the well-known Isomac Millennium.
-Some of the noteworthy external differences between the Millennium and the Andreja Premium include:
+At first glance, the Andreja Premium looks a lot like other E61 espresso machines.
+Some of the noteworthy features of the Andreja Premium include: